louisguichard/life-pulse/README.md

 |______|_|_| \___|_|    \__,_|_|___/\___|
 ```

-LifePulse is a life habit and health tracker application that integrates with Fitbit to monitor mood, daily events, health condition, activity, sleep, heart rate, and weight.
+LifePulse is a life habit and health tracker that integrates with Fitbit to monitor mood, daily events, health condition, activity, sleep, heart rate, and weight.

 ## Installation